 - Lethargy, extreme fatigue, or marked lack of energy.

 - Marked change in appetite; overeating; or specific food cravings.

 - Hypersomnia (oversleeping) or insomnia (trouble or inability to sleep)

 - A sense of being overwhelmed or out of control.

 - Physical symptoms such as breast tenderness or swelling, joint or muscle pain, a sensation of bloating or weight gain.

 Far more severe than premenstrual syndrome (PMS), PMDD is a severe and chronic medical condition that needs attention and treatment.
-Without effective treatments, the fact is heartbreaking that an approximate 15% of women with PMDD will attempt suicide in her lifetime, according to the Gia Allemand Foundation (1).
+Without effective treatments, the fact is heartbreaking that an approximate 15% of women with PMDD will attempt suicide in her lifetime, according to the IAPMD (1).
 This is in part because for far too long women with the condition have lacked support or even medical validation.

 To learn more about PMDD visit the IAPMD website.